sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^687]: "In other words the object is different from the samādhi-insight because of its many properties."

- “sa. . avadhāryeta”and so on = due to an (inherent) opposition of action[^688]within the self this cannot be ascertained. “tasmāt saḥ[^689]”(therefore) that object is different from insight, “yasyām. ” (and he by whom the reflected object is known) because of being the support of that insight is different, being the agent and instrument[^690](and) “sa puruṣaḥ”“ityevam ”and so on; since it is decided that there is distinction
+ “sa. . avadhāryeta”and so on = due to an (inherent) opposition of action[^688]within the self this cannot be ascertained. “tasmāt saḥ[^689]”(therefore) that object is different from insight, “yasyām. ” (and he by whom the reflected object is known) because of being the support of that insight is different, being the agent and instrument[^690] (and) “sa puruṣaḥ”“ityevam ”and so on; since it is decided that there is distinction

 [^688]: "The self cannot be both the insight and the object of insight at the same time.
 The kartṛ-karmavirodha principle will then come into action which is what is being referred to here."